-Ron Gillmore is the Rabbleberries’s new bass player: electric bass player.
-Having played guitar for much of his life, Ron is finding the four-string bass to be a lot of fun and promises to not play chords on it.
+Ron Gillmore is the Rabbleberries’s new bass player: an electric bass player.
+Having played guitar for much of his life, Ron is finding the five-string bass to be a lot of fun and promises to not play too many chords on it.

 • Sharon Hazelwood

 Sharon Hazelwood is an adept player of the tenor guitar and autoharp, possessing also a penchant for anything that can be used to define a rhythm—with a bag of rattles, pods, shakers, spoons and a bodhran.
 Her clear soprano voice has rung out on four continents at festivals and coffeehouses; from British Columbia to England, Zimbabwe, Australia, and back again, she has introduced audiences to Canadian folk music.
-She is a dancer with the Island Thyme Morris team, co-hosts CFUV’s “Sunshine Breakfast” show with Alan O’Dean, and a longtime member of the Victoria Folk Music Society.
+She is a former dancer with the Island Thyme Morris team, the host of CFUV’s “Sunshine Breakfast” show (with Alan O’Dean), and is a longtime member of the Victoria Folk Music Society.
 A prominent political songleader, she appears at many Vancouver Island rallies and fundraisers.
 Sharon’s best known for her work with the Victoria group Virgo Rising, among the area’s finest harmonisers for 10 years.

 • Ken Orchard (retired from the band, 2011)

 Ken Orchard sometimes carries with him a washtub, claiming that it is a musical instrument.
-The music of the RabbleBerries being very political, Ken’s tub assists in the process of airing dirty political laundry in public.
+The music of the RabbleBerries being very political, Ken’s tub assisted in the process of airing dirty political laundry in public.
 Good clean fun!
-Ken has retired from teaching and engineering, which has served as one non-musical facet of his social activism.
+Ken retired from teaching and engineering, which has served as one non-musical facet of his social activism.
 Since retiring, he has made time for travel, often incorporating his activism by doing election-observing and learning and writing about social conditions in Latin America.
 Ken has also been seen singing at rallies and coffeehouses around the world.
-He’s currently a radio host on CFUV’s “Folkin’ Around” show, assisted by Karen Gillmore, and is a former member of the Gettin’ Higher Choir.
+He was a radio host on CFUV’s “Folkin’ Around” show, assisted by Karen Gillmore, and is a member of the Gettin’ Higher Choir.